Teaching hospitals in the United States

-The United States has more teaching hospitals than any other country in the world.

 A teaching hospital is a hospital or medical center that provides medical education and training to future and current health professionals.
 Teaching hospitals are often affiliated with medical schools and work closely with medical students throughout their period of matriculation, and especially during their clerkship (internship) years.
 In most cases, teaching hospitals also offer graduate medical education (GME)/physician residency programs, where medical school graduates train under a supervising (attending) physician to assist with the coordination of care.

 In addition to offering medical education to medical students and physician residents, many teaching hospitals also serve as research institutes.

 Origin

 Although institutions for caring for the sick are known to have existed much earlier in history, the first teaching hospital, where students were authorized to methodically practice on patients under the supervision of physicians as part of their education, was reportedly the Academy of Gundishapur in the Persian Empire during the Sassanid era.